How does this medication work? What will it do for me?

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reaction: Trastuzumab emtansine may cause severe allergic reactions during or soon after the infusion.
 The symptoms of this reaction can include flushing, difficulty breathing, fever, chills, low blood pressure, rapid heartbeat or wheezing.
 If you experience any of these symptoms, notify your doctor immediately.
 Your doctor will likely want you to stay at the clinic for a period of time after the infusion, so you can be monitored for these effects.

-Birth Control: This medication is harmful to a developing baby if it is taken during pregnancy.
-Women who may become pregnant should use two different forms of birth control while being treated with trastuzumab emtansine and for at least 6 months after completing treatment with this medication.
+Birth control: This medication is harmful to a developing baby if it is taken during pregnancy.
+Women who may become pregnant should use two different forms of birth control while being treated with trastuzumab emtansine and continue for at least 7 months after completing treatment with this medication.

 Bleeding: Trastuzumab emtansine may cause a reduced number of platelets in the blood, which can make it difficult to stop cuts from bleeding.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.